 Established under section 94 of the Electricity Industry Act 2000, the payment in lieu of rates (PiLoR) framework allows electricity generators to negotiate payments made to local councils.

 It includes a methodology under section 94(6A) to assist in calculating these payments.
-The methodology includes both a fixed and variable component, the latter based on the nameplate capacity of the power station, and it applies to most types of electricity generators but does not include solar as a fuel source.
+For most generators, the methodology includes both a fixed and variable component, the latter based on the nameplate capacity of the power station.

 Indexed amounts for payment in lieu of rates charges